Skill Listing

 Strengths

-- Actionable guidance and reference materials for SAST, secrets, and infrastructure security
+- Practical role definition and useful references for SAST, secrets, and infra security

 Considerations